whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/README.md

 ### `configs/`
 Reusable default configuration and parameter files that define the standard White Lab execution model.

-These are **reference defaults**, not per-project live launch files.
+These are reference defaults, not per-project live launch files.

 ### `templates/`
 The main entry point for new users.

 This folder contains the standard template files that should be copied into a new CREATE project and edited for that project.

-Expected template areas include:
+Template areas include:

 - `templates/launch/` — launch script and launch config templates
-- `templates/samplesheets/` — standard RNA-seq sample sheet template
+- `templates/samplesheets/` — standard RNA-seq samplesheet template
 - `templates/metadata/` — sample-level and run-level metadata templates
-- `templates/reports/` — run summary/reporting template
+- `templates/reports/` — run summary and reporting template

 ### `scripts/`
 Reusable helper scripts for validation, file preparation, manifest generation, and archiving support.